scholtzan/scholtzan.net/content/resume/volunteering/csn.md

 _Student initiative to administrate and maintain the internet connection in the dormitories on the TU Chemnitz campus_

-Responsible for software development.
-Maintenance and extension work.
-Second-level user support.
+Responsible for software development, maintenance and extension work as well as second-level user support.